PowerBuddy for Data Analysis Help

 User feedback

-Users can provide feedback on displayed results in the Data Dashboard, on generated SQL in the Review SQL page, and on charts and insights in the Reports page by clicking the thumbs up or thumbs down button.
+Users can provide feedback on displayed results in the Data Dashboard, on generated SQL in the Review SQL page by clicking the thumbs up or thumbs down button.

 Question vault